Boise Guardian ad Litem Attorney

 Having a stranger evaluate your parenting ability and make a decision that will carry a lot of weight in court is undoubtedly uncomfortable, mainly because the evaluation will be done in a short period and using a small sample size.

 It is hard to imagine that a stranger’s decision could have such an impact on your ability to see your child in the future.
 However, since the welfare of every child is the priority, these systems must exist.
-Although it isn’t a perfect system, you must present your parenting abilities to the best of your ability.
+Although it is not a perfect system, you must present your parenting abilities to the best of your ability.

 If you are facing a custody battle, a divorce, or a paternity trial with your better half, call the Boise Family Law firm at (208) 943-2904 to arrange a case review.